 SPMS - Mrs. McLaughlin’s 7th grade art students were hard at work exploring familiar materials in a new way.
 Not only were they impressed with their newly acquired skills they were also excited to share some positive vibes.
 Look for some inspirational artwork from them when you’re walking the hallways at SPMS.
 Alisa Martinez is hard at work.

-over 1 year ago, Leo Whalen
+almost 2 years ago, Leo Whalen

 Alisa Martinez